 Figure 1: An image of a hygienic soft gripper series picking up food products (left image)[3].
 A starfish gripper picking up a delicate product (right top) [4] and a gecko-inspired adhesive surface lifting a fluid containing flask (right bottom) [5].

-For probabilistic fasteners there is one big challenge, control[6].
-Detachment of the fasteners are not entirely predictable due to the mechanics.
-Each microscopic feature detachment could influence the detachment.[6]
+For probabilistic fasteners there is one big challenge: predictability.
+Detachment of the features is not predictable due to their probabilistic nature.
+Each microscopic feature detachment could influence the adhesion.
+According to the Fibre Bundle Model (FBM) the passive adhesive surface will act like a chain with a weak linkage when the features are treated as FBM framework fibres [6].
 Assuming that all microscopic features are equal and a fastener is only made of soft silicone, it could be prone to local load sharing upon detachment.
-According to the fiber bundle model the passive adhesive surface will act like a chain with a weak linkage[7].
-The weak linkage in this experiment will be the first adhesive feature to release the sample upon detachment.
-The neighbouring suction cups will experience a force that was already upon them, adding to that will be a force of the failed suction cup divided by the amount of direct neighbours [7].
+[7]The weakest link will be the first adhesive feature to increase the probability of individual and array failure upon detachment.
+The neighbouring suction cups experience a force that was already upon them, adding to that is the force of a failed suction cup divided by the amount of direct neighbours [7].
 Extra force upon the neighbouring suction cups could result in their detachment as well.
-[6]A cascade will result in an uncontrollable detachment event.
-When there is no communication between the features the system should change to a global load sharing system due to the fact that it will no longer have neighbours that could conduct in local load sharing.
-Resulting in a system [7]where the force of a single failed feature will be divided over the entire amount of features instead of the neighbouring features.
-The problem biggest problem is assuming that all features on the fastener have equal properties.
-Before this theory could be applied to the array it is important to find out whether all the features in the array have similar properties.
-There would be an issue in predicting the adhesive properties of the array when non-similar properties are found for individual features because it would be (nearly) impossible to predict detachment of the surface.
-Adding to that it will lower adhesion energy that is expected of the array, it is expected that all features will detach when a certain strain of the feature is met resulting in a detachment event similar to detaching a single suction cup.
-A smear of detachment events is expected with a broad distribution of features since there will be separate detachment events.
-Some suction cups might reach a higher strain, but the maximum adhesion force of the array will be lower.
+Such a collaborative detachment event is often termed a "cascade" or "avalanche" [6].
+When there is no local interaction between the features upon failure, the system should change to a global load sharing system.
+Since there are no neighbours to participate in local load sharing.
+Global load sharing is characterised by a scenario [7]where the force of a single failed feature will be divided over the all features in the system instead of the neighbouring features.

+A shortcoming of the FBM is that the shape of the critical stress threshold is assumed.
+Before this theory could be applied to the array it is important to find out whether all the features in the array conform to this distribution.
+There would be an issue in modelling the adhesive properties of the array when non-equal distributions are found for individual features.
+Having an appropriate model will increase the understanding of array detachment which will hopefully lead to improving probabilistic fasteners.
+Adding to that, quantifying individual suction cups will also provide the possibility to compare different array features.

-This thesis will be focussing on an experiment that is conducted upon the features of the array to determine the adhesive properties of the individual features.
+This thesis focuses on the adhesive properties of individual features that together make up a probabilistic fastening system.
 A setup is built to determine the strain and adhesion force for the individual features.
-An area of 20 suction cups is measured within the surface.
-Quantification of suction cup properties were determined and compared.
-This gives an outline of the properties of individual features throughout the array.
-Individual features are compared with the array.
-Experimental data will be used when the research progresses into comparing different surface types.
+Force-distance curves for 19 suction cups were measured, and their work of adhesion was quantified.
+The aggregate of force-distance curves for individual features offers to quantify the threshold stress distribution and compare it against array experiments, and provides an avenue to confirm the relevance of the FBM to probabilistic fasteners.

 Materials and Methods